 The company saw the increasing popularity of subscription models in other categories (For example meal services like Hello Fresh and Marley Spoon, beauty services like BellaBox and GoodnessMe and the comic book box from Zavvi).
 Brand D believed offering a service to mums would give them more marketing flexibility, and a closer connection to customers.

-The plans was to test three elements of a subscription model plan.
+The plan was to test 3 elements of a subscription model plan :-

 - A monthly subscription box with relevant products and goodies.